Is This Program for You?

 Prior to Program Start, students must:

-- Complete Background Information Disclosure BID (costs paid by the student) - Students who live in other states will need to contact their local authorities to obtain this Disclosure and submit to the college.
+- Complete Background Information Disclosure BID (costs paid by the student) - Students whose state of residency is not Wisconsin will need to contact their local state authorities to obtain this Disclosure and submit to the college.
+The Background Disclosure will need to be from your state of residence.

 - Obtain and maintain current Healthcare Provider CPR certification prior to clinical placement and throughout the program.